bitgamma/synthex/README.md

 # Synthex

 A signal synthesis library.
-Currently supports output to wav files.
+Currently implements basic oscillators and a few filters.
+Output to WAV file and direct audio output (requires SoX) are supported.

 ## Installation